FIND FUNDING OPPORTUNITIES

 CCYA operates 3 shelter homes for youth ages 12-19 who have been abused, abandoned, neglected, and/or sexually exploited.
 The bathrooms in two of these homes (a total of 8 bathrooms) are in need of vanity and sink (with plumbing connections) replacement.
 The vanities and sinks are 19-years old and very worn, having been used by roughly 1,000 kids over the years.
 Each bathroom cost $1,250 to replace the sinks, sink plumbing, and vanities, with a cost of $5,000 per house (4 bathrooms).

-To commemorate the 75th anniversary of the end of World War II in Europe, the Georgia Symphony Orchestra welcomes Russian guest conductor Anton Shaburov for a special performance of A German Requiem by Johannes Brahms on Saturday, May 9, 2020, at Kennesaw State University’s Bailey Performance Center.
+Event to be rescheduled due to COVID-19 - To commemorate the 75th anniversary of the end of World War II in Europe, the Georgia Symphony Orchestra welcomes Russian guest conductor Anton Shaburov for a special performance of A German Requiem by Johannes Brahms on Saturday, May 9, 2020, at Kennesaw State University’s Bailey Performance Center.
 We are seeking donors to help defray the $2,500 stipend to be paid to Mr. Shaburov.
-Concert ticket sales typically account for only 15-18 percent of total operating expenses, which is typical of
+Concert ticket sales typically account for only 15-18 percent of tot

 The Georgia Symphony's is seeking donors to help defray a $1,000 stipend to be paid to guest artist Francisco Vila, an Ecuadorian cellist, at its annual Sensory Friendly concert on March 7, 2020 at the Marietta Performing Arts Center.
 Concert ticket sales typically account for only 15-18 percent of total operating expenses, which is typical of orchestras across the country.
 With limited seating and carefully crafted (but not watered down) selections of music, this unique performance is great